 1. I tried to do it as quickly as possible

 I didn't gain all of the weight overnight, but I didn't realize I couldn't lose it overnight.

 The average individual will lose 1.5-2 pounds per week of dieting.

 Every time I cut my calories drastically I failed.

 My body fought me with fatigue, irritability, and constant hunger.
 I gave into those hunger signals with a cheat meal that turned into a cheat weekend that turned into a cheat week.
 I fell off the wagon so much my ass has permanent bruising.

 I had to learn to trust the process.
-I had to learn that if I was eating well and exercising the weight would come off in time and stay off.
+I had to learn that if I was eating well and exercising the weight would come off and stay off—with time.

 Everyone thinks weight loss comes from hours on a treadmill, but it wasn’t until I stepped onto the weight floor that I started seeing the pounds come off.